railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 If you do not give a due date, OpenERP assumes that this invoice will be paid in cash.
 If you want to enter more complete payment conditions than just the due date, you can use the `Payment Term` field which you can find on the second tab `Other Info`.

-You must also enter the invoice `Total` with taxes included.
-OpenERP uses this amount to check whether all invoice lines have been entered correctly before it will let you validate the invoice.

 Indicate the `Currency` if the invoice is not going to use the default currency, then you can enter the `Invoice lines`.